baozi-technology/baozi-web/content/29-11-2019/index.md

 In fact, I see retribution by money as part of the Freedom necessary for software developers to achieve their goal: work on what they love the most, ambitious and creative frameworks or librairies and thrive to make this world better.

-I feel like asking for donations can _sometimes_ be a confession for being unable to successfully find meaningful and ethical business model around your activity, that engage more people than just you and eventually a few other core contributors.
+I am under the impression that asking for donations can _sometimes_ be a confession for being unable to successfully find meaningful and ethical business model around your activity, that engage more people than just you and eventually a few other core contributors.
 It _can be_ a confession for lack of business creativity.

 # Selling exceptions to the AGPL and the Robin Hood business model